Form 10-K: Item 1B – Unresolved Staff Comments

 Requires the company to explain certain comments it has received from the SEC staff on previously filed reports that have not been resolved after an extended period of time.
 Check here to see whether the SEC has raised any questions about the company's statements that have not been resolved.

+Item 1C - Cybersecurity

+Here the company must explain the risk management and strategy including any processes for assessing, identifying and managing the risks arising from cybersecurity threats.
+The company must describe if any previous cybersecurity incidents have had a material affect or are materially likely to have an affect and how, as well as the board's and management's role and oversight of cybersecurity risk and their relevant expertise.

 Item 2 – Properties

 This section lays out the significant properties, physical assets, of the company.
 This only includes physical types of property, not intellectual or intangible property.

 Item 3 – Legal Proceedings

 Here, the company discloses any significant pending lawsuit or other legal proceeding.
 References to these proceedings could also be disclosed in the Risks section or other parts of the report.

 Item 4 – Mine Safety Disclosures

 This section requires some companies to provide information about mine safety violations or other regulatory matters.

 Part 2

 Item 5 – Market

 Gives highs and lows of stock, in a simple statement.

 Market for Registrant's Common Equity, related stockholder matters and issuer purchases of equity securities.